BlockCertsAI/blockcertsai-sovereign-substrate-canon/BCERT_AND_INK_TOKENOMICS.md

 INK is the **internal metering unit** of the BlockCertsAI platform.

-INK represents **actual usage**, not access.
+INK represents **actual usage**, not access or ownership.

 ### INK Characteristics

 - Consumed based on real activity
 - Metered continuously, like electricity or compute
 - Used for:
   - transactions
   - storage
   - messaging
   - AI execution
   - logic calls
   - authenticated services

 INK is **not** a stablecoin and **not** a speculative asset.